 Each significant industrial user shall submit to the District, on forms supplied by the District and at intervals specified by the District, in the Discharge Authorization issued to the significant industrial user, which shall be not more than once per month nor less than twice per year, a report on continued compliance with applicable pretreatment standards and other requirements of this Ordinance.
-The reports shall cover all pertinent activities of the industrial user from the close of the previous reporting period through a date 30 calendar days prior to the report due date specified in the Discharge Authorization issued to the industrial user, and must be received by served on the District pursuant to Article IX, Section 1 of this Ordinance not-later than the report due date.
+The reports shall cover all pertinent activities of the industrial user from the close of the previous reporting period through a date 30 calendar days prior to the report due date specified in the Discharge Authorization issued to the industrial user, and must be received by the District not later than the report due date.
 The reports shall conform to the requirements of 40 CFR 403.12(e) and (g), shall comply with the signatory requirements of 40 CFR 403.12(I), and shall be certified by an authorized representative of the industrial user.